vidalvanbergen/ViMediaManager/README.markdown

 ### F.A.Q.? ###

-#### Can you fix this bug or add that feature?
+#### Can you fix this bug?
-I'll do my best to fix any bugs that are found, and add any features that are relevant and within my ability to make.
-Let me know what you're still missing, and i'll try and add it!
+If you find a bug, let me know what you did to make it happens, and i’ll do my best to fix it.

 #### Why doesn't it have this or that basic feature?
 Well, i'm still in the early release stages and haven't even reached version 1.0 yet, so I haven't gotten around to adding everything yet.
+You can let me know what you’re missing, and I’ll see if I can add it in a future version.

 #### Your app is not showing this or that movie in the list, what's up with that?
 ViMediaManager actually needs a certain file structure to work with: